grimme-lab/xtb_docs/source/sp.rst

   > xtb --gfn 2 coord
   > xtb --gfnff coord

-to choose GFN2-xTB, which is also the default parametrization.
-Also available are GFN1-xTB, and GFN0-xTB (Notice: separate parameter file necessary!) as well as the GFN-FF force-field.
+GFN2-xTB is the default parametrization.
+Also available are GFN1-xTB, GFN0-xTB (Notice: separate parameter file necessary!) as well as the GFN-FF force-field.

 Accuracy and Iterations
 =======================